Clare Marie Hodges: Early life

-Hodges attended and graduated from the San Jose Normal School where she helped contribute to the herbarium.
+Hodges attended and graduated from the San Jose Normal School (now San Jose State University) where she helped contribute to the herbarium.
 She also was the president of the literary society and authored "Songs of the Trail."

 Career

 In 1916, Hodges began teaching at the Yosemite Valley School as a grade school teacher.

 During the spring of 1918, there was difficulty in finding enough male rangers, due to the World War I draft.
 With two years of experience working at the Yosemite School and familiarizing herself with the trails in Yosemite, she applied to become a park ranger to Yosemite's superintendent at the time, Washington B. Lewis.
 Later Hodges recalled that she said, "Probably you'll laugh at me, but I want to be a ranger?"
 To which Lewis responded, "It's been in my mind for some time to put a woman on one of these patrols — only I couldn't find the right one before."

 Her job was mounted patrol through the park and included delivering the park's gate receipts from Tuolumne Meadows to the park headquarters, which required an overnight trip on horseback.
 She wore a park service badge and Stetson hat and had the same duties as her male colleagues, but refused to carry a gun.
 She served as a ranger from May 22 to September 7, 1918.
 Clare Marie Hodges was the only fully commissioned female park ranger for 30 years.